srlasher/pdstools/Home.md

 There is an experimental tool to work with internal Cassandra.

-To build it, run gradle allinone in java/DDSUtil.
-To run, java -jar java/DDSUtil/build/libs/DDSUtil-1.0-SNAPSHOT.jar.
+To build it, run `gradle allinone` in java/DDSUtil.
+To run, `java -jar java/DDSUtil/build/libs/DDSUtil-1.0-SNAPSHOT.jar`.
 The tool provides help.